 Brian Robinson is currently a director and video coordinator at Stop It Goaltending and the goaltending coach for Harvard University.
 Brian also coached professionally in The German DEL for Adler Mannheim as well as Bentley University from 2011-2015.
 Brian began his career at SIG by assisting in the development of a video scouting system for NHL teams.
 He played a pivotal role in developing a service that allows goaltenders to receive critical game analysis via the internet.
 He also gained practical experience with the Boston Bruins while completing his degree in communications from Worcester State.

-Brian currently conducts lessons and video sessions at the New England Sports Center in Marlboro, MA and is currently the Player Development Goaltending Coordinator for Massachusetts hockey and was recently recognized by The New England Hockey Journal as one of the top 40 hockey minds under the age of 40.
-Most recently, he helped design “the Path” program which provides elite goalies consistent support throughout their career.
-Brian began training with Stop It Goaltending in 1999 and before playing college hockey at Worcester State, he served as captain of Pentucket HS where he was an All-League goaltender his senior year.
+Brian currently conducts lessons and video sessions at the New England Sports Center in Marlboro, MA, and is currently the Player Development Goaltending Coordinator for Massachusetts hockey and was recently recognized by The New England Hockey Journal as one of the top 40 hockey minds under the age of 40.
+Most recently, he helped design “the Path” program which provides elite goalies consistent support throughout their careers.

-Cameron Doomany is a Stop It Goaltending Director at our Middleton location.
+Cameron Doomany is a Stop It Goaltending Director at our Middleton and Merrimack College locations.
 He grew up playing his youth hockey for a AAA Tier 1 organization located in Stamford, Connecticut called the Mid-Fairfield Blues where he made a national championship appearance early in his career.
-Then went on to play his high school hockey in Rhode Island at Bishop Hendricken, an all boys catholic preparatory school.
+Then went on to play his high school hockey in Rhode Island at Bishop Hendricken, an all-boys catholic preparatory school.

-A two-year starter for Bishop Hendricken High School, Cam led his team to two consecutive RIIL State Championship appearances, while falling short to Mount St. Charles Academy and then LaSalle Academy.
-At Stop It Goaltending Cam has had the opportunity to work with top college and professional goaltenders as well as talented youth goalies and all levels in between.
-Cam has also worked with Mitch Korn (Washington Capitals Goaltending Coach) for a number of years.
+Cam has served as the Goaltending Coach for Bentley University, Phillips Andover Academy, Valley Jr Warriors, and the North Shore Hockey Academy.
+At Stop It Goaltending he has had the opportunity to work with top college and professional goaltenders as well as talented youth goalies and all levels in between.
+Cam has also worked with Mitch Korn (New York Islanders Goaltending Coach) for several years.

-After Bridgton, he has served as the goalie coach at Stonehill College, Connecticut College and Bentley University.
+After Bridgton, he has served as the goalie coach at Stonehill College, Connecticut College, and Bentley University.
 After spending two seasons in the USHL with the Lincoln Stars, Clay came back to Massachusetts to run the Foxboro Sports Center Location.
-Clay is currently the goaltending Scout of the Arizona Coyotes.
-Clay will be based out of the Stop It Goaltending Development Center located at the Foxboro Sports Center in Foxboro, MA.

 David Schultz is a Stop It Goaltending Director and is a former Goaltending Coach for both the men and women’s teams at St. Anselm College, the University of New Hampshire and Bentley University.
 David played college hockey at Worcester State and in high school led Pinkerton Academy to the State Championship semifinals.